Cosmic Ray Muon Polarization to Facilitate Atmospheric Neutrino Physics

-For a given {\kpi} $r_{K\pi}$, the sensitivity can be estimated using a $\chi^2$ test.
-The charge ratio of cosmic-ray muons is taken as $\sim 1.25$~\cite{CMS:2010yju}.
-Simulated cosmic-ray muons are generated with kinetic energies between $100~\mathrm{MeV}$ and $500~\mathrm{MeV}$ and arrival directions satisfying $\cos\theta_Z \in [0, 0.5]$.
-The Michel electron zenith angle $\cos\theta_Z$ spans the range $[-1, 1]$, binned uniformly into 100 intervals.
-The true $r_{K \pi}$ is set to $0.200$, as suggested in~\cite{Super-Kamiokande:2024rwz}.

-For the sensitivity study, a fast simulation sample is compared against an Asimov data set generated under the same $r_{K\pi}$ assumption.
-The Asimov sample contains $3 \times 10^5$ Michel electron events, corresponding to a CRmuSR array with $\mathcal{O}(10)~\mathrm{m^2}$ effective area operating for one year.
-It is assumed that the detector can resolve the muon charge and fully reconstruct the Michel electron angular distribution.
-An event rate of $3 \times 10^4~\mathrm{m^{-2}\cdot yr^{-1}}$ is adopted, determining the statistical uncertainty in each bin.
-Systematic uncertainties are neglected due to the large sample size and idealized conditions.
+In the second step, we evaluate the sensitivity achievable with a well-performing CRmuSR array.
+Assuming an effective area of $\mathcal{O}(10)\mathrm{m^2}$, the expected Michel electron statistics in one year amount to $3 \times 10^5$ events, corresponding to an event rate of $3 \times 10^4\mathrm{m^{-2}\cdot yr^{-1}}$.
+To validate the analysis, the fast simulation sample is compared with an Asimov dataset generated under the same {\kpi} assumption, with $R_{K\text{-}\pi} = 0.20$ fixed in accordance with~\cite{Super-Kamiokande:2024rwz}.
+In this sensitivity study, the detector is assumed to identify the muon charge and fully reconstruct the Michel electron angular distribution, while systematic uncertainties are neglected under idealized conditions.
 The test statistic is defined as